Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors: Variational Bayesian PMF Estimation

-However, in most cases, the normalization constant will be readily apparent upon inspecting the resulting optimal distributions.
+However, in most cases, the constant will be readily apparent upon inspection of the resulting optimal distributions.

-It can be seen from \eqref{eq:optimal_dist} that computing a particular variational distribution requires the knowledge of the other variational distributions.
+It can be seen from \eqref{eq:optimal_dist} that computing a particular variational distribution requires knowledge of the other variational distributions.
 Therefore, the variational distributions are updated iteratively using a coordinate ascent algorithm (see Section \ref{subsec:vb_pmf}).
-In the following, we present the derivations of each variational distribution in \eqref{eq:mean_field}.
+Since the ELBO is convex with respect to each factor $q_i(\THETA_i)$, coordinate ascent is guaranteed to converge to a local optimum \cite{bishop2006}.
+In the following, we present the derivations of each variational distribution in \eqref{eq:mean_field}. \revFive{To keep the notation uncluttered, we will write $\mathbb{E}[\THETA_i]$ in place of $\mathbb{E}_{q_i^\ast(\THETA_i)}[\THETA_i]$ (i.e., the expectation of the $i$th unknown with respect to its variational distribution) where necessary.}